Chapter 7: Distributed Training¶

 Sampler processes interact with the servers and sample nodes and edges to generate mini-batches for training.

-DistGraphto get access to partitioned graph data and has
+DistGraphto access partitioned graph data,

-DistTensorto access the node/edge features/embeddings.
-It has
+DistTensorto access node/edge features/embeddings and

 DistDataLoaderto interact with samplers to get mini-batches.
+Trainers communicate gradients among each other using PyTorch’s native

 Having the distributed components in mind, the rest of the section will cover the following distributed components: